haljin/exgencode/README.md

 end
 ```

+Please note that the total size of your PDU must be in full bytes, that is its total size in bits must be divisible by 8.
+Otherwise, encoding of such PDUs fails as of Elixir 1.6.0.

 ### Pdu Protocol

 `exgencode` also provides the `Exgencode.Pdu.Protocol` protocol that each pdu defined with `defpdu` will automatically implement.
 The `Exgencode.Pdu` module can be used